-OVERVIEW: The Proposed Committee Substitute for Senate Bill 552 would place into one bill various occupancy tax changes that are currently in stand-alone bills plus one additional provision.
-The changes would affect the cities of Sanford, Saluda, Jacksonville, Hickory, and Conover, and the counties of Harnett, Sampson, Yadkin, and Rowan.
+OVERVIEW: The Second Edition of Senate Bill 552 would place into one bill various occupancy tax changes that are currently in stand-alone bills.
+The changes would affect the cities of Sanford, Saluda, and Jacksonville, and the counties of Harnett, Sampson, Yadkin, and Rowan.